Prakherbhatnagar/moody-player/VERCEL_ENV_VARS.md

 # 🔑 Vercel Environment Variables

-## Complete Environment Variables for Vercel Deployment
+## ✅ COMPLETE Environment Variables for Vercel Deployment

-Copy and paste these EXACTLY into your Vercel project settings:
+**Copy and paste these EXACTLY into your Vercel project settings:**

 ```
 NODE_ENV=production